 Getting treatment while you wait for CAR T cells

-Your child might have other treatments, such as chemotherapy, while they wait for their CAR T cells to be made.
+Your child might have other treatments, such as chemotherapy, while waiting for CAR T cells to be made.
 Sometimes, making the CAR T cells (manufacturing) does not work.
-This is not your child’s fault or the donor’s fault if you had a donor.
+This is not your child’s fault or the donor’s fault if there is a donor.

 CAR T-cell therapy and other treatments

-Your child might have CAR T-cell therapy by itself or with other treatments such as chemotherapy, radiation, surgery, or a stem cell transplant.
+Your child might have CAR T-cell therapy by itself or with other treatments such as chemotherapy, radiation, surgery, or a bone marrow (stem cell) transplant.

-CAR T-cell is new.
+CAR T-cell therapy is new.
 How can I get it for my child?